 Chen et al. (2018) followed a different strategy by using climate data, satellite imagery, and crop management data of soybean yield in Brazil.
 They used Neural Networks with deep learning models that were LSTM to capture the temporal behavior of the crops.
 Their preprocessing included constructing features with weather anomalies and phenological information.
 An R² of 0.90, MAE of 0.8, and MSE of 1.1 tons per hectare squared was achieved in the study to prove that the deep learning model is more efficient in capturing complex non-linear relationships and large data sets.

 Davies et al., (2021) focused on rice yield prediction for India using drone imagery of the field, local weather data, and IoT devices to monitor in real-time.
 They used an ensemble method that includes both the Gradient Boosting Machines and the Random Forests, with preprocessing methods laying much emphasis on the removal of the outliers and selection of the most important features using the importance of the variables.
-The ensemble model gave an R² of 0.83, MAE of 1.1 and MSE of 2.2 tons per hectare squared, all of which show the stability and accuracy in a technologically developed forecasting system.
+The ensemble model gave an R² of 0.83, MAE of 1.1, and MSE of 2.2 tons per hectare squared, all of which show the stability and accuracy in a technologically developed forecasting system.

 In a study by Evans & Lee (2017), they modeled the yield of barley in Australia using historical yield data, soil moisture data obtained from sensors, and climate data.
 XGBoost—a decision-tree-based feature, which is an ensemble method and is known for its efficiency and accuracy was used.
 While developing their model, they have also included some additional preprocessing steps to address seasonal changes and correctly categorize climate phases.
 The results were significant: the R² = 0.88, MAE = 0.7, and MSE = 1.5 tons per hectare squared, which proves good compatibility of the model and its capacity to work with a large number of sources and types of data.